Elizabeth Warren's Populist Positions Echo a Certain Republican—Donald Trump

 Although their policy prescriptions in many areas are polar opposites, their shared populist views allow them to stand apart from the Democratic front-runner, former Vice President Joe Biden, who is associated with the free-trade policies of the Obama administration.

-Diagnosis of Decline
+Diagnosis of decline

 Warren labels her approach “economic patriotism” and Trump uses the slogan “America First.”
 They share a belief that failed policies — not just the inexorable march of automation and globalization — are responsible for the decline of U.S. manufacturing and the loss of blue-collar jobs, a trend they believe is reversible.